 On September 29, 2022, the U.S. Department of Justice lodged a Consent Decree between the United States, the State of Missouri, and Ameren Missouri with the federal court in St. Louis.
 On October 4, 2022, the Consent Decree was made available for public comment for a period of 30 days.
 The Consent Decree provides the legal basis defining Ameren Missouri’s responsibilities for cleaning up its portion of contamination in the Elm Point Wellfield.
 The Consent Decree is largely based on information and data generated as part of the June 2021 Record of Decision issued by the USEPA prior to the identification of hazardous chemicals in the City drinking water wells CW-6 and CW-8 over the past year.

-The City of St. Charles encourages you to submit comments on the Consent Decree before the close of the public comment period on November 3, 2022.
 Comments regarding the Consent Decree must be submitted to the U.S. Department of Justice either by email to email@example.com or by mail to Assistant Attorney General at U.S. DOJ-ENRD, P.O.
 Box 7611, Washington, DC 20044-7611.
-An example comment letter is available on the City of St. Charles is available here.
+A sample comment letter is available here.